The secret to the ultimate question of life, the universe, and everything related to completing your outdoor wedding shopping list – the number 42!

 35. Sky Lanterns

-A great outdoor wedding spectacle is allowing guests to send a few sky lanterns off into the night.
+A great outdoor wedding spectacle is allowing guests to send a few (eco-friendly and biodegradable) paper sky lanterns off into the night.
 Don’t forget to make a wish!

 If your big open field venue does not come equipped with public restrooms, you’ll want to rent a portable bathroom or two.
 And don’t worry, these aren’t the blue variety that you typically find at a sporting event or concert.
 These posh potties are called executive washroom trailers, and some look quite extravagant!